7 Popular Temples in Uttar Pradesh

 Naam Yog Sadhna Mandir

 Also known as Jai Gurudev Temple, this temple is located in Mathura.
+It is an excellent example of Hindu architecture.
 It was built for Swami Jai Gurudev, who runs a charitable trust and preaches a simple way of life, which includes vegetarianism and practices to rise above vices like lust, anger, greed, attachment and ego.

 © 2017 Srikanth R